BetterWayElectronics/secure-wireguard-implementation/README.md

 Start with `sudo apt update && \` and then in the prompt type in `sudo apt install -t testing dnscrypt-proxy`

-It is recommended then to reset.
+It is recommended then to reset and delete `/etc/apt/sources.list.d/testing.list`.

-The next step them is to configure DNSCrypt, first run `nano /etc/dnscrypt-proxy/dnscrypt-proxy.toml` and modify the `listen_address` line to be `[]`.
+The next step then is to configure DNSCrypt, first run `nano /etc/dnscrypt-proxy/dnscrypt-proxy.toml` and modify the `listen_address` line to be `[]`.
 Essentially you are removing this because it is handled by a different service, `dnscrypt-proxy.socket`.